-CODE OF ETHICS
+BAPTIST HEALTH CODE OF ETHICS

-As a member of the Baptist Health family, it is the student's personal duty and responsibility to comply with all regulatory requirements, standards, policies and procedures.
+As a member of the Baptist Health community, it is the student's personal duty and responsibility to comply with all regulatory requirements, standards, policies and procedures.
 "Ethical Conduct" means doing the right thing.
-It is very important to remember that members of the Baptist Health family are expected to follow the rules, because our Values tell us it is the right thing to do, not simply because it is required.
+It is very important to remember that members of the Baptist Health community are expected to follow the rules, because our Values tell us it is the right thing to do, not simply because it is required.